ksvan/node-red-contrib-tibber/README.md

 ## Query node
 This nodes lets you perform your own queries.
 Look up Tibber API documentation and especially their API explorer to get going.
+In the future, this node is meant to also have features to make it easier to work with the data and incorporate it in the flows, hence separated from the data node.

+The node expects json formated graphQL queries

+    msg.payload = { 'query': '{ viewer { name }}'};
+    msg.payload = { 'query': '{viewer {homes {primaryHeatingSource } } }' };

 ## Error return values
 Errors are returned as json objects with the following format